Notable People

 That pairing matters.

-He is not merely a provocateur wandering with a camera.
+He is more than a provocateur wandering with a camera.
 He operates within a professional world shaped by mediation, conflict analysis, and political education.
 The project still has the looseness of street media, but it also reflects a long engagement with the problem of how people hear one another across conflict lines.

 That is one reason the videos rarely feel like gotcha television.
 They are too patient for that.
 Even when a question is inflammatory, the structure is investigative rather than triumphant.